Oriental garden lizard

-The oriental garden lizard (Calotes versicolor), also called the eastern garden lizard, Indian garden lizard, common garden lizard, bloodsucker or changeable lizard, is an agamid lizard found widely distributed in indo-Malaya.
+The oriental garden lizard (Calotes versicolor), also called the eastern garden lizard, Indian garden lizard, common garden lizard, bloodsucker or changeable lizard, is an agamid lizard found widely distributed in Indo-Malaya.
 It has also been introduced in many other parts of the world.

 Description

-It is an insectivore and the male gets a bright red throat in the breeding season.
+Calotes versicolor is an insectivore, and the male gets a bright red throat in the breeding season.

 It measures over 10 cm (3.9 in) in length snout-to-vent.
 Total length including the tail is up to 37 cm (14.5 in).

 Two small groups of spines, perfectly separated from each other, above each tympanum.
 Dorsal crest moderately elevated on the neck and anterior part of the trunk, extending on to the root of the tail in large individuals, and gradually disappearing on the middle of the trunk in younger ones.
 No fold in front of the shoulder, but the scales behind the lower jaw are much smaller than the others; gular sac not developed.
 From thirty-nine to forty-three series of scales round the middle of the trunk.
 The hind foot (measured from the heel to the extremity of the fourth toe) is not much longer than the head in the adult, whilst it is considerably longer in the young.
 The coloration is very variable, sometimes uniform brownish or greyish-olive or yellowish.
 Generally broad brown bands across the back, interrupted by a yellowish lateral band.
 Black streaks radiate from the eye, and some of them are continued over the throat, running obliquely backwards, belly frequently with greyish longitudinal stripes, one along the median line being the most distinct; young and half-grown specimens have a dark, black-edged band across the inter-orbital region.

 The ground-colour is generally a light brownish olive, but the lizard can change it to bright red, to black, and to a mixture of both.
 This change is sometimes confined to the head, at other times diffused over the whole body and tail.
-A common state in which it may be seen (as stated by Mr. Jerdon) is, seated on a hedge or bush, with the tail and limbs black, head and neck yellow picked out with red, and the rest of the body red.
+A common state in which it may be seen (as stated by T. C. Jerdon) is, seated on a hedge or bush, with the tail and limbs black, head and neck yellow picked out with red, and the rest of the body red.
 Jerdon and Blyth agree that these bright, changeable colours are peculiar to the male during the breeding-season, which falls in the months of May to early October.